user1342/Would-You-Kindly/README.md

 ### GPU and CUDA Setup
 For enhanced performance, it is highly recommended to install Nvidia CUDA.
 Follow the steps below:

-- Make sure your Nvidia drivers are up to date: Download here.
+- Ensure your Nvidia drivers are up to date: https://www.nvidia.com/en-us/geforce/drivers/
-- Install PyTorch with GPU support: Follow the instructions here to set up CUDA on your machine.
+- Install the appropriate dependancies from here: https://pytorch.org/get-started/locally/
-- Validate CUDA installation
+- Validate CUDA is installed correctly by running the following and being returned a prompt ```python -c "import torch; print(torch.rand(2,3).cuda())"```

 Install the required Python dependencies: